potamides/dotfiles/README.md

 (preferably by using the [gruvbox](https://github.com/morhetz/gruvbox) color scheme).
-I use [Arch Linux](https://archlinux.org) as my daily driver, but there shouldn't be much here requiring this specific distribution, so using my configurations on other distros or, in the worst case, porting it shouldn't be too hard.
+I use [Arch Linux](https://archlinux.org) as my daily driver, but there shouldn't be much here requiring this specific distribution, so using my configurations on other distros or, in the worst case, porting them shouldn't be too hard.
 I prefer a slightly retro design, but I don't shy away from occasionally using Unicode symbols and [Nerd Font](https://www.nerdfonts.com) glyphs in my terminal applications.
 However, since I sometimes only work with